bubl-ai/bubl-ai.github.io/_posts/2024-03-15-RAG-Design-Tradeoffs.md

 1. Loading, Processing and Transforming
 2. Data Storage and Organization
 3. Retrieval
-4. Augmentation and Generation
+4. Augmentation
+5. Generation
-5. Evaluation
+6. Evaluation

 ## 1. Loading, Processing and Transforming
 The initial step involves consuming the data and making it ready to be used by RAG.
 This is comparable to data cleaning and feature engineering pipelines in Machine Learning, or ETL pipelines in Data Engineering.